obmarg/cynic/cynic-book/src/derives/input-objects.md

 An InputObject can be configured with several attributes on the struct itself:

-- `graphql_type = "AType"` is required and tells cynic which type in the GraphQL schema to map this struct to
+- `graphql_type = "AType"` tells cynic which input object in the GraphQL schema this struct represents.
+The name of the struct is used if it is omitted.
 - `require_all_fields` can be provided when you want cynic to make sure your struct has all of the fields defined in the GraphQL schema.
 - `rename_all="camelCase"` tells cynic to rename all the rust field names with